Visa and Passport

 According to the official web site of Kosovo Ministry of Foreign Affairs.

-Countries that can enter without visa in Kosovo
+List of Countries that can enter without visa in Kosovo

 The exemption from the visa requirement applies to the citizens of the following countries: